MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 ![image](https://github.com/user-attachments/assets/6909bec8-ec23-49dc-8449-fb504cc40d84)
 ![image](https://github.com/user-attachments/assets/def7353d-0066-4ed3-9bd9-6ca3af667323)

+The calculated correlation between streams and musical attributes reveals mostly negative values.
+Additionally, the visual representation shows that all the regression lines have a negative slope, indicating that these attributes don't significantly influence track popularity

 --
+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥
 ### The Rhythm and the Beat
 #### Next, let's dive into the rhythm and beat!
 Calculating and plotting the correlation between Danceability and Energy to explore how these two atrributes come together and impact each other.

+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥

 Similarly, the .corr() function calculates the correlation between the selected columns.
 Here, Correlation between Danceability and Energy.
 ```python